DiffLoop: Tuning PID controllers by differentiating through the feedback loop

 In order to tune $K_{c}$ and $K_{d}$, we perform gradient descent with the objective function

 Solving this optimization problem using gradient-descent does not require explicit learning of the disturbance dynamics since the controller parameters can be directly optimized.
 Note that the dynamics are only marginally stabilizable.
 However, the uncontrollable and marginally stable components of the state do not appear in the cost function.
-A theoretical understanding of gradient descent for marginally stabilizable systems with output feedback is an open problem.
+A theoretical understanding of gradient descent for marginally stabilizable systems with output feedback is beyond the scope of this work.
 We relegate this study to future work and for the present paper perform an empirical evaluation of this non-convex optimization problem.